SESYNC-ci/sesync-ci.github.io/_posts/2018-04-18-browse-wms-with-shiny.md

 ```

-See a demo of the app [here](https://shiny.sesync.org/apps/modis-browser/).
+See a live demo of the app [here](https://shiny.sesync.org/apps/modis-browser/).